Selivanof/UniversityCollection/README.md

 ### Operating Systems

-A collection of numerous assignments meant to familiarize us with the Linux Operating System and various OS functions.
+A collection of numerous assignments aiming to familiarize us with the Linux Operating System and various OS functions.

 |   Project Information    |                                                                                      |
 |--------------------------|--------------------------------------------------------------------------------------|